random82/blog/_posts/2016-04-10-working-with-pools-in-python.md

 ```

-I modified my main `simulate` function to use the function above
+I modified my main `simulate` function to use the parallel execution function above

 ```python